wombleton/gitlaw-nz/acts/P/Personal Property Securities Act 1999.md

     (3) [Section 190][259] comes into force on the day after the date on which this Act receives the Royal assent.

-    Section 1(2): Personal Property Securities Act 1999 brought into force, on 1 May 2002, by [clause 2][279] of the Personal Property Securities Act Commencement Order 2002 (SR 2002/60).
+    Section 1(2): this Act brought into force, on 1 May 2002, by [clause 2][279] of the Personal Property Securities Act Commencement Order 2002 (SR 2002/60).

 ## Part 1
 Outline of this Act